Want to win a Camino trip for two?Join our Active Travel Community

 Traveller Rating

 Arrive at the tiny village of Cressensac-Sarrazac, deep in a green valley on the edge of the Causse de Martel.
-Accommodation: The cellar of this 2 star Logis establishment was formerly a smithy where, three generations ago, the blacksmith’s wife would serve refreshments to waiting customers.
+Accommodation: Hotel La Bonne Famille is a 3 * Logis.
+The cellar of this establishment was formerly a smithy where, three generations ago, the blacksmith’s wife would serve refreshments to waiting customers.
 The hoteliers are as hospitable as their ancestors, the smithy has vanished, and guests are housed in a venerable building with swimming pool nearby.

 Meals: D

 Near the half-way point is the picturesque village of Turenne, with its famous castle towering over the surrounding countryside.
 The dark red sandstone of Collonges' mullioned windows and towers is a stunning sight, as you approach it in the afternoon.
-Accommodation: A delightful stone building 2 star Logis in the heart of town.
-The interior has been totally modernized with style and individuality.
-The extensive garden behind the hotel features a swimming pool.
-As an alternative we occasionally book a Chambre d’Hote in quiet countryside just South of Collonges.
+Accommodation: Le Relais du Quercy is a comfortable 2 * Logis hotel with pool near the centre.

 Meals: B,D

 Over undulating country to Curemonte, a mediaeval village where the writer Colette once lived.
 The day ends with a long descent of an ancient cobbled mule-track into Beaulieu.
 The town is built on the right bank of the Dordogne and owes its fame to the Romanesque church of the former Benedictine monastery.
 Make sure you take the time to visit the Abbey Church with its magnificent doorway.
-Accommodation: A well-appointed 2 star hotel in a quiet street, close to the Dordogne, where you can dine overlooking the water on a summer’s evening.
+Accommodation: Hotel Le Beaulieu is a well-appointed 3 * hotel in a quiet street, close to the Dordogne, where you can dine overlooking the water on a summer’s evening.

 Meals: B,D